 IDPA matches at NWCSA are open to public.
 However, before shooting your first IDPA match at NWCSA some experience in action pistol is required.
 If you are new to the sport and have never shot a match, we offer a free, 2 hour course that will cover all the basics.

-Starting in 2020 we will have 2 pits enabling 2 squads of about 12 shooters each.
+Starting in 2020 we will have 2 pits enabling 2 squads of 10 shooters each.
 A match will have 3 stages in each pit for 6 stages total.

 Match registration required via PractiScore.